OverviewTrail Status: Open

 However, for the leisurely cyclist, there is plenty of opportunity to stop along the way for lunch, a spot of fishing, bird watching, a dip in one of the many the swimming holes or to take some photos.

-This cycle route is generally open to public access from December to April, subject to weather condition and fire danger.
+This cycle route is generally open to public access from Labour Weekend until Easter, subject to weather condition and fire danger.
 To request access outside of the open period, please contact the Department of Conservation's South Marlborough Area Office for an access permit.

 The Molesworth Muster Trail travels through a remote area of New Zealand.
 You will need to plan your ride in advance and go well equipped.